i-VRESSE/haddock3-webapp/docs/demo/README.md

 This demo must be prepared using the [preparations](PREPARATIONS.md) guide.

-From the original tutorial we use scenario 2b: Docking using the paratope and the NMR-identified epitope as active
+From the original tutorial we use scenario 2b: Docking using the paratope and the NMR-identified epitope as active.

+We are using Interleukin-1β as antigen and gevokizumab as antibody in this demonstration.
+Interleukin-1β plays a central role in the regulation of immune and inflammatory responses.
+Gevokizumab inhibits the activity of interleukin-1β.

 1. Goto start page at http://localhost:8000
 2. Goto scenarios page